 Three sizes of round nesting bowls decorated with smart stripes were available for individual purchase as well as in a 300-series set.
 The boxed set included: Pink 401, Sandalwood 402, Blue 403.

 With the addition of Yellow, four colours were offered in three sizes in open stock, allowing for 64 potential colour combinations in a custom set, choosing one of each size.
 There is no 404 in this pattern.
 Rainbow Stripe was available up to 1968 or 1969.

 Children's Set (1966): Blue Trains, Red Circus

-A three-piece set of tableware for children appeared about 1966 and was discontinued by 1968.
+A three-piece set of tableware for children appeared in 1966 and was discontinued by 1968.
 Original packaging dubbed it a Child Feeding Set, and there were two pattern choices, Blue Trains & Red Circus.
 The set includes: 1410 mug, 1416 bowl (1 pt), 791 divided plate (9½").

 Hearth Group (1967): Brittany Blue, Federal Eagle

 Unique shapes debuted with the Hearth Group product line, encompassing mugs, mixing bowls, and round casseroles without handles.
 Casseroles were available only in Brittany Blue, and their unusual lids also serve as a quiche or torte pan.
 Sizes are: 483 (1½ Qt) with 484 lid (7¾"), and 485 (2½ Qt) with 486 lid (9½").